GNXB/gnxb.webDB.js/README.md

 # webDB
-Class for using web db easily
+Class for using web db easily and simplify your code.

 # Author
 Apiwith Potisuk (po.apiwith@gmail.com)